markaggar/HA_Template_sensors/Water Rate Dynamic Sensor/README.md

 - Tiered water pricing support
 - Automatic summer surcharge and variable maintenance fee calculations included in the rate (if applicable to your utility)
 - Simple template sensor
+- Debug mode support so you can see how the rate is calculated
 - Does not include fixed costs that will be charged no matter what the usage.

 ## Uses